-Bake the best bread in South Africa for R6 a loaf.
-Bernard Preston must be off his rocker, I hear you thinking; that retails for about forty rand.
-If it’s too good to be true, then it simply cannot be done, full stop.
+Bake the best bread in South Africa for R6.
+Bernard Preston must be off his rocker I hear you thinking; a loaf of sourdough normally retails for about fifty rand.
+If it’s too good to be true then it simply cannot be done; period.

-But it is true, and I have been baking it sporadically for thirty years, and daily for the last ten, so it is not all hubris and BS.
+But it is true; I have been baking bread sporadically for thirty-years, and daily for the last ten so it's not all hubris and BS.

 But yes there is a catch.